marykka/marykka.github.io/index.markdown

 ---

 Hi, I am Mariia Tikhomirova, Berlin-based UX writer.
 I help business to communicate with users through text.

-With expertise in pscychology create for human-oriented interfaces copy that works.
+I've been working with text for over a decade and have gravitated toward UX writing for about the last four years.
+What began as a small task of writing text for a button has evolved into a deeper knowledge of design, an empathic, people-oriented interface.
+Using my expertise in psychology I do my best to understand business goals, to get to know users, all that to create copy that works.
+Sometimes it will appear as an article, sometimes as a push notification, and sometimes even as an abscence of text.

 Posts on this page show examples of my recent work.

-Looking forward for a new projects in Berlin.
-Welcome to contact me via [LinkedIn](https://www.linkedin.com/in/mariiatikhomirova/).
+I am looking forward for a new projects in Berlin.
+In case you need a UX writer (and if there's any text on your project, i believe, you do), please contact me via [LinkedIn](https://www.linkedin.com/in/mariiatikhomirova/).